Klaexis/Springboot-Helpdesk/Test Run.md

 {

-&nbsp; "remark": "Employee is fixing the bugs",
+  "remark": "Employee is fixing the bugs",

-&nbsp; "newStatus": "IN\_PROGRESS"
+  "newStatus": "IN\_PROGRESS"

 }